ouspg/trytls/README.md

 Results and repro instructions of these tests are collected in the [shootout documentation](shootout/).

+We have also collected links to other TryTLS inspired findings:

 <!-- markdownlint-disable MD013 -->

 * [Wreq connection to HTTPS site with invalid hostname · Issue #84 · bos/wreq](https://github.com/bos/wreq/issues/84)